EnglundE/pasta-palace-ms2/README.md

 > Features in scope for the first release:
 > * Navigation Scroll to function.
 > * Interactive Menu to view only the section of your choice (Starter, Main courses, Dessert, Drinks).
-> * Add to basket function for the menu.
+> * Add to cart function for the menu.
 > * Showcase a Gallery of images in a slide show.
 > * Book a table function generating an email to the restaurant.
 > * EmailJS function to the contact form.
+> * Modal showing when contact form is filled out and sent.
+> * Modal showing when book a table form is filled out and sent.
+> * Modal showing when Purchase is clicked.
+> * "Alert" are shown when trying to add same item to cart more than once.
+> * "Alert shown when trying to book a table without filling in all inputs.
+> * "Alert shown when trying to send the contact form without filling in all inputs.

 > Features out of scope for the first release:
 > * The possibility to actually make the purchase from the basket.